 Where Verification Engineers Spend Their Time

-Figure 8-5 shows where verification engineers spend their time (on average).
-Our study found that verification engineers spend more of their time in debugging than any other activity.
-In fact, we found that the time spent in debugging grew significantly between 2016 (39%) and 2018 (44%).
+Fig. 8-4 shows where verification engineers spend their time (on average) for various task.
+Our study found that IC/ASIC verification engineers spend more of their time debugging than with any other activity.
 From a management perspective, this can be a significant challenge when planning future projects’ effort and schedule based on previous projects’ data since debugging is unpredictable and varies significantly between projects.